top of page

 JOIN US

 You are invited to the SSAY Coalition meetings.
-Join our team as we develop wasy to use awareness, education, and resources to reduce and prevent youth substance use/misuse in Amador County.
+Join our team as we develop ways to use awareness, education, and resources to reduce and prevent youth substance use/misuse in Amador County.

 3rd TUESDAYS | 3:30pm - 4:30pm